RuairidhWilliamson/PersonalWebsite/contents/posts/personal-website-rs.md

 Older browsers won't support the other options so this might be better if you care about old browsers.

 - WebSockets are a good way to have two way communication between a server and browser.
-They allow the client side JavaScript to connect to the server using HTTP and then upgrade the connection to Web Socket.
+They allow the client side JavaScript to connect to the server using HTTP and then upgrade the connection to WebSocket.
 The client and server can then send messages at any time.

 - Server sent events (SSE) are similar to websockets except only the server can send messages.
 In this case we only want the server to send events since we just want the client to be able to react to reload triggers.
-Just like websockets SSE are connected to using JavaScript on the web page and an HTTP connection is upgraded.
+Just like websockets SSE are connected to using JavaScript on the webpage and an HTTP connection is upgraded.

-I chose to use server sent events because they are more efficient than polling and I don't need the extra features of web sockets.
+I chose to use server sent events because they are more efficient than polling and I don't need the extra features of websockets.

 The way it works is every time the website is rebuilt a generation number is incremented.
 A small piece of JavaScript is injected into the website with the current generation number it was built with.